controversial/wikipedia-map/README.md

 are generally directly related to the article.
 Only using links from the first paragraph also allows for a managable number of sub-nodes to be created (usually 5-10).

+Nodes that are less-directly connected to the central node have lighter color:
 ![](http://i.imgur.com/lnxGNR2.png)
+Titles disappear as you zoom out:
 ![](http://i.imgur.com/nXac2hX.png)

+TODO:
+- [ ] single clicking on a node will show a traceback of how you arrived at that node
+- [ ] mobile optimization?
+Not sure how easy it is with vis.js